blackchip-org/lfs-rpm/README.md

 root user (using *root*).
 In stage1a and stage1b you can *sudo* to root as the lfs user but in stage1c and stage2 that command is not available and you must use the `./lfs <stage> root` command.
-The repository root is bind mounted at `/build/lfs-rpm` and the sources directory at `/build/rpmbuild/SOURCES`.
+The repository root is bind mounted at `/host`.

-### `./lfs <stage> rpm [specfile...]`
+### `./lfs <stage> rpm [source_dir...]`

-Build a single RPM in *stage* using the given *specfile*.
-More then one specfile can be provided if necessary.
+Build a single RPM in *stage* using the given *source_dir* which contains an RPM spec file and any other files needed for the build.
+More then one source directory can be provided if necessary.
 If this RPM has already been installed, it will be rebuilt and reinstalled by replacing the older package.
 This command is useful during development when iterating on a specific package without needing to run *build*.

 By default, *%check* scriptlets are skipped when building RPMs.
 Prefix this command with `with_check=1` to run any provided tests.
 This shouldn't be done with the general build command as quite a few packages work fine with a few test failures.

-### `./lfs download [specfile...]`
+### `./lfs download [source_dir...]`

-Source files are downloaded during the build process if they have not already been downloaded.
-This command is useful if you want to download all the packages upfront or if you need to download a specific package before building.
+Upstream files are downloaded during the build process if they have not already been downloaded.
+This command is useful if you want to download all the files upfront or if you need to download a specific package before building.
-If no specfiles are provided on the command line, all source packages will be downloaded.
+If no source directories are provided on the command line, all upstream files will be downloaded.

 ### `./lfs env`